citcall/sample-php/README.md

 To use [Citcall's Miscall Sync API][docs_miscall_async] to Asynchronous miscall, call the `$citcall->async_miscall()` method.

-The API can be called directly, using a simple array of parameters, the keys match the [parameters of the API][docs_miscall_sync].
+The API can be called directly, using a simple array of parameters, the keys match the [parameters of the API][docs_miscall_async].

 ```php
 $async_miscall = $citcall->async_miscall([